How to Get Started With Nature Photography on Hikes

 mastering the rule of thirds

-This composition technique positions key elements along the grid lines or intersections rather than dead center.
-Place your horizon on the top or bottom line, not the middle.
+The rule of thirds positions key elements along those grid lines or at their intersections rather than dead center.

 Shoot During Golden Hour for Warm, Directional Light